nus-cs2113-AY1920S2/tp/docs/team/deetomok.md

 such as displaying help to the user.

 #### 3.4 Model component
+Given below is the class diagram of the Model Component:
 ![Class Diagram of Model Component](https://github.com/DeetoMok/tp/raw/master/docs/images/Class_Diagram_of_Model_Component(1).png)

 The `Model` component is responsible for serving as a boundary between the `Controller` component and `Storage`